MichaelHeines/DetectorEfficiency/README.md

 - efficiency_fitting.ipynb provides an easy to use example for basic efficiency fitting

-Before running, create two directories "images" and "traces" in the same folder if they do not already exist.
+Before running:
+Since pymc and arviz occasionally have some issues during installation, an environment yml file is added.
+This file can be interpreted by anaconda or miniconda to create an environment in which the code should run.

+Create directory "traces" and "images" to drop output files

 For citing this work, please use [1]

-[1] M. Heines et al. In preparation
+[1] M. Heines et al. In preparation (to be updated when publication comes through)